bitExpert/slf4psrlog/README.md

 # slf4psrlog
-The Simple Logging Facade for Loggers implementing PSR-3 logging interface serves as a simple facade or abstraction for various logging frameworks implementing the PSR-3 logging standard.
-Your code should not depend on a specific library implementing the PSR-3 logging standard.
+The Simple Logging Facade for PSR-3 loggers serves as a simple facade or abstraction for the various logging frameworks implementing the PSR-3 logging standard.
+To achieve true interoperability, your own code should not depend on a specific library implementing the PSR-3 logging standard.

 Installation